Honorary Mentoring Award

-Nominations will be reviewed and selected by the Mentoring Awards Committee Members chaired by the Associate Dean for Professional Development and Faculty Affairs and two finalists in each category will be recommended to the Executive Dean.
+Nominations will be reviewed and selected by the Mentoring Awards Committee Members chaired by the Acting Associate Dean for Professional Development and Faculty Affairs and two finalists will be recommended to the Executive Dean.
 The committee comprises various professional levels from an interdisciplinary arena along with past recipients of all the Mentoring Award categories.
 Final selection will be by the Executive Dean, School of Medicine, University of Kansas.

 Award & Presentation